-After finishing full-time postgraduate study, Liz worked as a guide in Eastern and Southern Africa, leading overland safaris & exploring the wilder side of camping with elephant, rhino, lion, and the occasional feisty wart hog!
-Taking a break from truck life, Liz faced the daily challenges of “hippo dodging” while managing a lodge in the Okavango Delta in northwestern Botswana.
-On returning to Australia, Liz satisfied her passion for conservation & animals working at Taronga Zoo as an education officer for their “Roar & Snore” program.
+After finishing postgraduate study, Liz found herself leading overland safaris throughout Eastern and Southern Africa, experiencing the wild side of camping with elephant, rhino, lion, and the occasional feisty wart hog!
+Taking a break from truck life, Liz faced the daily challenges of ‘hippo dodging’ while managing a lodge in the Okavango Delta.

 First lured by the magic of the ice, Robyn joined Aurora Expeditions in 1996 on a voyage to the Antarctic Peninsula.
 She has returned to the world's remote regions nearly every year since.
 As Assistant Expedition Leader on scores of Aurora Expeditions' voyages—Antarctica, Svalbard, Greenland, the Norwegian Coast, Scotland and the Faroe Islands, and Papua New Guinea—Robyn brings extensive experience to her role, sharing her unquenchable enthusiasm and love of nature and wild places with fellow travellers.